“Are you there, mother?”

 She runs her fingers across our world and whispers: “ They have forgotten their own name.
 They have neglected their source.
 They have labeled themselves different from me.
 They have defiled my daughters and I have slept in the depths of the bloodied soil.
 Now, I must awake in you so that my children will remember me.
 This is why I gave you my image and my strength.
 Show them my image, so they remember."

-Through the representation of Mitochondrial Eve, Lewinale marries art, history and science, enlightens, educates and brings to the forefront, ancestral and living black culture, and female spiritual and sexual capabilities.
-Her focus is firmly placed on the East African mother who birthed us, as well the mother continent- the originator of modern humanity.
+Through the representation of Mitochondrial Eve, Lewinale marries art, history and science.
+She enlightens, educates and brings to the forefront, ancestral and living culture, female spiritual and sexual capabilities and the forced suppression and ignorance of said capabilities.
+Her focus is firmly placed on the East African mother, who birthed us, modern day and ancient womanhood, as well the mother continent- the originator of modern humanity.

 Lewinale's stance is both political and sometimes, not.

-Her works point to the buried and stolen splendor that existed (and still exists), prior to Western colonialism.
-Her work points to a society free of a narcissistic patriarchy.
+Her work points to the buried and stolen splendor that existed (and partly still exists), prior to Western colonialism.
+Her work is an exploration into a society free of a narcissistic patriarchy.
 In both contemporary and traditional ways, Lewinale 's work represents adaptation, annihilation and representation of mother and mother culture.
-Her work is an investigation and meditation on ideas of African American's relationship to water, old culture, new culture, the middle passage, female sexuality and unexplored capabilities, life through birth and the ability to rule the seas, before African (Americans) were taught to fear them.

 UNITED STATES, Art Basel Miami, Perez Museum event, December